samuelmgaines/team-ranking/README.md

 Description of how the ranking is actually computed.

+TODO:

+-   Make cooling rate a parameter
+-   Correct formula with $\alpha$

 ## The Repository

 Description of the parts of the repository and how to use it.